goldmango328/SASA_Visualization_Project/README.md

 Date : 2019.05.29. (class)
 Edit :
 - Add explanations(about ICISS)
-- Download Datas (& add more datas than the original)
+- Download Data (& add more datas than the original)